vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 Modifying workshop definition
 -----------------------------

-If you need to modify the workshop definition found in the `resources/workshop.yaml` file and what to test those changes, you need to update the workshop definition in the Kubernetes cluster.
+If you need to modify the workshop definition found in the `resources/workshop.yaml` file and want to test those changes, you need to update the workshop definition in the Kubernetes cluster.
 To do this run:

 ```
 make update-workshop